 We currently have 10 school Governors who meet formally once a term to discuss and approve school matters.
 Our Governors play a very important role in the school, supporting and challenging pupils and staff to further improve standards.
 Each Governor is linked to a different aspect of the Ofsted Inspection framework and the School Improvement Plan, and monitors and reports standards to the full Governing Body.

 Lisa Evans - Co-opted Governor and Chair

-I am the current Link Governor for attendance and am the School Governor Class Friend for the current Year 4 cohort.
-I also link with the Senior Leadership Team to monitor progress and marking.
+I am the current Link Governor for attendance and I also link with the Senior Leadership Team to monitor progress and marking.
 I am the lead in any complaints and investigations.

 My professional background is in the NHS, qualifying as an Occupational Therapist in 1997 and working currently as a Psychological Therapist in the Mental Health field.
 Skills offered to the Governing body include leadership and management experience, risk assessment and strategic planning, expertise in safeguarding and child protection and promotion of emotional wellbeing and care.

 Angela Topping – Parent Governor and Vice-Chair

 I was appointed as a Parent Governor in June 2013, and re-elected in 2017 for a second term of office which runs until 2021.
 I initially applied for the role as Parent Governor as I am passionate that every child, regardless of background and ability, is given as many opportunities as possible to develop their full potential and prepare them for an ever-changing world.

 My role on the Governing Body is varied.
 I am the Vice-Chair of the Full Governing Body and Chair of the Finance and Staffing Committee, and am on other sub-committees including Head and Deputy Head appointments.